tainn/sub-sync/README.md

 `subsync` is a Python script that enables the setting of subtitle time offsets to a selected `srt` file through the CLI.

 ## Usage
-The script can be executed via the CLI with or without a `-p` or `--path` optional argument.
+The script can be executed via the CLI with or without a `-p` or `--path` keyword argument.
 If omitting the use, the script will look for a `srt` file in the current working directory and exit if none or more than one match is found.

 Help can be output through the use of the `-h` or `--help` option:
 ```shell script